Jon S. Nielsen, M.D.

 Clinics and Hospitals

-Dr. Jon Nielsen sees women of all ages at Oakdale ObGyn Clinics in Crystal, Maple Grove and Plymouth.
+Dr. Jon Nielsen sees women of all ages at Oakdale ObGyn Clinics in Crystal, Maple Grove and Plymouth and is the medical director of the Center for Urinary and Pelvic Health, a center just for women.
 He is on the medical staff of Maple Grove Hospital and North Memorial Medical Center.

 Biography and Personal Interests